Students with documented disabilities (physical/learning/mental) receive services through the disability program at Amarillo College.

 Alternative Testing Site: This is designed to reduce the impact of a disability by reducing external stimuli that compete with cognitive processing or cue a stress related reaction.
 Testing is offered in an environment with reduced noise, light, and activity.

 Readers and/or Scribes for Tests: These assist an individual by providing an alternative format of information assimilation and expression.
 Readers and scribes augment symbol recognition and decoding skills of students with visual impairments or cognitive processing disabilities.
 Readers and scribes are not allowed to interpret or change the material being tested.

-Materials in Alternative Format: Alternative texts (enlarged, Braille, or electronic) reduce the impact of a disability by providing access to written materials for students with visual, physicals, or cognitive disabilities.
+Materials in Alternative Format: Alternative texts (textbooks in pdf or audio format) reduce the impact of a disability by providing access to written materials for students with visual, physical, or cognitive disabilities.

 Preferential Seating: Designed to assist the student with learning or physical disabilities.
-It may range from provision of a padded chair and a table to seating in the front of the room.
+It may range from provision of a wheelchair table, padded chair and table to seating in the front of the room.

 Sign Language Interpreters: Reduce the impact of a disability through providing an alternative means of communication for students who are deaf or hard of hearing.
 The interpreter is there to facilitate communication and voice/sign the material presented by teacher/student.
-He is not an additional teacher to the student.
+The interpreter is not an additional teacher to the student.

-Permission to Leave Classroom: This allows for the reduction of the impact of a disability for students with physical or cognitive impairments.
+Permission to stand/leave classroom as needed (temporary break): This allows for the reduction of the impact of a disability for students with physical or cognitive impairments.